luau-lang/luau/docs/typecheck.md

 print(someLocal)
 ```

-Because of this, Luau type checker currently emits an error whenever a non-function global is used; use local variables instead.
+Because of this, Luau type checker currently emits an error in strict mode; use local variables instead.

 ## Structural type system